Glioblastoma: History

 The term glioblastoma multiforme was introduced in 1926 by Percival Bailey and Harvey Cushing, based on the idea that the tumor originates from primitive precursors of glial cells (glioblasts), and the highly variable appearance due to the presence of necrosis, hemorrhage, and cysts (multiform).

 Research

 Gene therapy

 Gene therapy has been explored as a method to treat glioblastoma, and while animal models and early-phase clinical trials have been successful, as of 2017, all gene-therapy drugs that had been tested in phase-III clinical trials for glioblastoma had failed.
 Scientists have developed the core–shell nanostructured LPLNP-PPT (long persistent luminescence nanoparticles.
 PPT refers to polyetherimide, PEG and trans-activator of transcription, and TRAIL is the human tumor necrosis factor-related apoptosis-induced ligand) for effective gene delivery and tracking, with positive results.
 This is a TRAIL ligand that has been encoded to induce apoptosis of cancer cells, more specifically glioblastomas.
 Although this study was still in clinical trials in 2017, it has shown diagnostic and therapeutic functionalities, and will open great interest for clinical applications in stem-cell-based therapy.

+Other gene therapy approaches have also been explored in the context of glioblastoma, including suicide gene therapy.
+Suicide gene therapy is a two-step approach that includes the delivery of a foreign enzyme-gene to the cancer cells followed by activation with a pro-drug causing toxicities in the cancer-cells, which induces cell death.
+This approach has succeeded in animal models and small clinical studies but has not shown survival benefit in larger clinical studies.
+Using new, more efficient delivery vectors and suicide gene-prodrug systems could improve the clinical benefit from these types of therapies.